There's no better place than Los Angeles and Hollywood to indulge your love of film.

 Where to Stay

-Hollywood is probably your best bet.
+Hollywood is probably your best bet for accommodations.
 From there, you can take the Metro to downtown, and it's a short drive up to Burbank and Universal City, too.
-Check our recommended hotels.

 Hollywood is northwest of downtown Los Angeles.
 The most convenient freeway approach is US 101, exiting at Highland Avenue south.
 From I-10, take La Brea Avenue north to Hollywood Boulevard.